 When you have recurrent GERD symptoms such as heartburn, consuming high-fat dairy products such as cheese and ghee will exacerbate your symptoms.

-What’s more, frozen dairy products such as ice cream can inhibit the LES’s (lower esophageal sphincter’s) function.
+Moreover, frozen dairy products such as ice cream can inhibit the LES’s (lower esophageal sphincter’s) function.

-As a result, the acid inside your gut can backwash your esophagus and eventually your mouth.
+As a result, the acid inside your gut can backwash your esophagus and, eventually, your mouth.

 7. Fatty and Greasy Foods